mmm/mmm.github.com/MarkMims-resume.md

     * *Speaking* - conference talks and workshops (Strata, Spark Summit, DataDay Austin/Seattle, Hadoop-With-The-Best, Enterprise Data World)

-    * *Internal R&D Projects* - spearheaded projects for data-platform and hybrid devops for data pipelines and build/maintain some of our internal tooling (docker images and ansible roles for cdh and cm-api development)
+    * *Internal R&D Projects* - spearheaded projects for data-platform and hybrid devops for data pipelines and build/maintain some of our internal tooling (terraform modules, docker images, and ansible roles for cdh and cm-api development)

 2013-2014